irrdnet/irrd/docs/admins/configuration.rst

   all-uppercase, start with a letter, and end with a letter or digit.
 Valid characters are letters, digits and dashes.
 The minimum length is two characters.
-If ``rpki.roa_source`` is defined, ``RPKI`` is a reserved source name, as it contains psuedo-IRR objects generated from ROAs.
+If ``rpki.roa_source`` is defined, ``RPKI`` is a reserved source name, as it contains pseudo-IRR objects generated from ROAs.
 * ``sources.{name}.authoritative``: a boolean for whether this source is authoritative, i.e. changes are allowed to be submitted to this IRRd instance through e.g. email updates.